engraving-challenges/main/3-setup.md

     git clone https://github.com/USER_NAME/REPO_NAME.git

 replacing USER_NAME with _your_ GitHub username, and REPO_NAME with challenge's repository name (e.g. `estrella`).

+Git will create new directory (named as challenge's repository) with complete copy of your fork.

 ### Add upstream repository to your local clone